 I left on my trip to Provence with the idea in my mind of seeing the lavender fields in bloom.
 While I am not sure if I fully realized that particular goal, I gathered so much joy from this trip that I am not sure if I have the right words to summarize it.
 Let me try…

-People have been asking me how my trip was.
+People have been asking me how my trip to Provence was.
 The only way that I can really adequately describe my time in France is to tell people that my heart broke the moment that I left, and I haven’t been the same since.

 During the trip our plans changed like a river seeking a different course.
 This is the nature of the beast that we call “travel”.
-Our trip began in Paris and unexpectedly ended there, too.
+Our trip to Provence began in Paris and unexpectedly ended there, too.

 We saw some of the things that I had planned for, and we saw other things that were so wondrous that there was no way that I could have planned them.